We may earn a commission if you sign up through our links. Learn how we make money and the numbers behind trading.

 What is the advantage of a non-traded REIT?

-The advantage of a non-traded REIT to some is that they don’t want to be affected by daily market fluctuations.
+The advantage of a non-traded REIT to some is that they don’t want to be directly affected by daily market trading.
 This can provide investors with some peace of mind if the volatility of listed REITs spooks them.
 (Note: Because something is traded privately or publicly doesn’t make one safer than the other.)

 Therefore, it is important for potential investors to understand all of the risks associated with investing in a PNLR before making any decisions.